dev-sajib/gutefy-social-icons/README.md

 ## Installation

-1. Download the plugin ZIP file from the [releases page](https://github.com/yourusername/gf-social-icons/releases).
+1. Download the plugin ZIP file from the [releases page](https://github.com/dev-sajib/gutefy-social-icons/releases).
 2. Go to your WordPress dashboard.
 3. Navigate to `Plugins > Add New`.
 4. Click `Upload Plugin`.
 5. Select the downloaded ZIP file and click `Install Now`.
 6. Activate the plugin through the 'Plugins' menu in WordPress.
+6. Run `npm i && npm run start`.

 ## Usage